directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

   }
   ...
 ```
 Next, create a page widget to display a single page using the data returned from the page collection.
-Create a `screens` folder in the `lib` directory.
-In the screens folder, create a `home_screen.dart` file and add the following code snippet:
+Create a `screens` directory in the `lib` directory.
+In the screens directory, create a `home_screen.dart` file and add the following code snippet:

 ```
 import 'package:flutter/material.dart';